Sous-vide fillet of lamb with aubergine and cherry tomatoes

 - Wash, dry and halve the aubergines, and season the cut sides with ½ teaspoon of salt and ½ teaspoon of pepper.
 Place on a baking sheet, cut side down, and drizzle over 4 tablespoons of olive oil.
 Bake in the pre-heated oven for 1 hour.

 - Insert the cooking pot into the blender jug and full the blender jug with hot tap water up to just below the edge of the cooking pot.
-Put the lid on the blender jug and, with the measuring beaker in place, heat for 15 minutes/speed setting 1/65 °C.
+Put the lid on the blender jug and, with the measuring beaker in place, heat for 15 minutes/65 °C/speed setting 1.

 - Place the vacuum-cooked lamb fillets in the cooking pot and press them gently into the water until they are completely covered.
+If the lamb fillets are in freezer bags, place them in the cooking pot so that their openings, closed with the clips, are pointing upwards.
 If necessary, pour in a little more water, but be careful not to go over the maximum fill level of the blender jug.

-- With the measuring beaker in place, cook the lamb fillets for 30 minutes/speed setting 1/65 °C.
+- With the measuring beaker in place, cook the lamb fillets for 30 minutes/65 °C/speed setting 1.

 - Meanwhile, wash the sprigs of rosemary, the rest of the sage leaves and the cherry tomatoes, and shake them dry.
 Peel the garlic cloves and squash them gently with the back of a knife.
 Put the herbs and garlic cloves in a pot with 200 ml room-temperature olive oil and heat up.
 Add the cherry tomatoes to the olive oil and steep them for 20 minutes, keeping the heat low.